dfex/dfex.github.io/_posts/2018-02-18-you-dont-know-junos.md

 {% endraw %}
 {% endhighlight %}

-Be advised that traceroute monitor is only available from within inet.0 though, which does limit it’s usefulness - if anyone from Juniper engineering is reading this - I’d love to see a routing-instance option added!
+Be advised that traceroute monitor is only available from within the `inet.0` routing-instance though, which does limit it’s usefulness - if anyone from Juniper engineering is reading this - I’d love to see a routing-instance option added!

 ## More Refreshments